Githmaz/Contact-List-Using-JFame/README.md

-# Contact-List-using-Node-and-JFame
+# How to Run
-How to Run :- Run using HomePage.java
+Run using HomePage.java

-# Contact-List-using-Node-and-JFame
+# How I build